Platinum Cash (PLY00)

 Palladium (atomic symbol Pd) is very similar to platinum and is part of the same general metals group.
 Palladium is mined with platinum, but it is somewhat more common because it is also a by-product of nickel mining.
 The primary use for palladium is in the use of automotive catalysts, with that sector accounting for about 63% of total palladium demand.
 Other uses for palladium include electronic equipment (21%), dental alloys (12%), and jewelry (4%).

-Prices - CME platinum futures prices (Barchart.com symbol PL) on the nearest-futures chart in 2018 started the year at $934.20 per troy ounce, moved higher in January and February but then moved lower the rest of the year to finally settle down -14.8% at $795.30 per troy ounce.
-CME palladium futures prices (Barchart.com symbol PA) on the nearest-futures chart in 2018 moved lower until mid-year but then turned higher the rest of the year to close up +12.8% at $1,097.20 per troy ounce.
+Prices - CME platinum futures prices (Barchart.com symbol PL) on the nearest-futures chart in 2019 started the year at $778.6 per troy ounce and moved higher all year to finally close up +24.8% at $971.4.
+CME palladium futures prices (Barchart.com symbol PA) on the nearest-futures chart in 2019 started the year at $1,197.20 per troy ounce and moved higher all year to finally close up +51.0% at $1,808.81.